aws/eks-charts/stable/appmesh-controller/README.md

       mesh: <mesh-name> // any string value
 ```

 Note: If you set `namespaceSelector: {}`, mesh will select all the namespace in your cluster.
+Labels on your namespace spec is a no-op when selecting all namespaces.

 In the namespace spec, you will need to add a label `mesh: <mesh-name>`.
 Here's a sample namespace spec: